Jingyu-96/Jingyu-96.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-I am a PhD student in the Texas A&M Econ program.
+I am a Ph.D. student in the Economics program at Texas A&M University.
 I earned my Master's degree in Economics from Korea University under the supervision of Professor Kyu Ho Kang.
-My current research focuses on empirical macroeconomics, exchange rate determination, and financial economics, with a particular emphasis on Bayesian time series models, stochastic volatility, and uncertainty-driven density forecasting.
+I work on empirical macroeconomics and finance, developing large Bayesian VAR (LBVAR) models to study macroeconomic uncertainty and its role in forecasting, and applying demand-system approaches to exchange rate determination.
+My current research agenda is centered on the intersection of finance and macroeconomics.